 We have incurred a net loss in each of our annual periods since our inception.
-We incurred a net loss of \$3,888,713 for the three months ended March 31, 2021.
-On March 31, 2021, we had \$27,299,407 in cash and cash equivalents.
-In addition to our cash, we also have access to additional capital through our \$15,000,000 equity line with a remaining available balance of \$9,789,419 as of March 31, 2021, subject to market conditions including trading volume and stock price, and subject to other limitations.
-See Note 11 - Subsequent Events.
+We incurred a net loss of \$6,462,645 for the six months ended June 30, 2021.
+On June 30, 2021, we had \$44,881,034 in cash and cash equivalents.
+In addition to our cash, we also have access to additional capital through our \$15,000,000 equity line with a remaining available balance of \$9,200,829 as of June 30, 2021, subject to shareholder approval required for additional purchases, as well as requirements for market conditions including trading volume and stock price, and subject to other limitations.

 Since our inception, we have received net proceeds from the sale of our common stock (through our initial public offering and subsequent public offerings, including at-the-market offerings) which have funded our operations.
-We maintain additional access to capital through our active shelf registration statement which allows for the sale of various equity or debt instruments up to an aggregate amount of \$250,000,000 subject to availability and certain limitations.
+We maintain additional access to capital through our active shelf registration statement which allows for the sale of various equity or debt instruments up to an aggregate amount of approximately \$207,000,000 subject to availability and certain limitations.

-We believe that our existing capital resources will be sufficient to support our operating plan through at lease June 30, 2022.
+We believe that our existing capital resources will be sufficient to support our operating plan for the next twelve months and beyond.
 If we anticipate that our actual results will differ from our operating plan, we believe we have sufficient capabilities to enact cost savings measures to preserve capital.
 We may also seek to raise additional capital to support our growth through the incurrence of additional debt, the sale of equity or other alternatives (including asset sales) or a combination thereof.